JimDuggan/epicaser/README.md

 # epicaser
-A package to generate an epi case signal (based on an SIR model) for input to queuing models.
+A package to generate an epi case signal (based on an SIR model) for input to queuing/forecasting models.

 It also generate values for the number of available healthcare resources, which deplete in proportion to the attack rate of the pathogen.

+It generates synthetic individualised records for hospital patients.

 To install the package, type the following code:
 ```